Jorge36/barbersystem/README.md

 # barbersystem
 A lot of the times when visiting a barber or hairdresser you have to wait in a queue not knowing when your turn is.
-To avoid this waiting problem, we are going to develop an automated booking platform for client and barber/hairdresser as there is currently no system to solve this issue.
+To avoid this waiting problem, we are going to develop an automated booking platform for client and barber/hairdresser.
 System developed to register their business details, their location, and their available slots, so customers can login to search and book appointments.

 The system has a backend database (DB) that engine a desktop application with a GUI implementation.